vstconsulting/vstutils/README.rst

 VSTUtils Framework
 ==================

-Small framework for easy generates web-applications (SPA or Single Page Application).
+Small framework for easy generates web-applications (PWA/Progressive Web Application and SPA/Single Page Application).
 It uses OpenAPI schema for GUI rendering based over the REST API and also provides the ability to generate documentation for the API based on the schema.
+By default GUI based on AdminLTE dashboard and Vue templates.

 Quickstart